Mahdi-Golriz/Slider-PureJS-SCSS/README.md

 ## About The Project

-This project is a training task for learning JavaScript in depth.
-In this Project we want to build a slider with below features:
+This project is a hands-on task aimed at deepening my understanding of JavaScript.
+The objective is to build an image slider with the following features:

-- A Title and description on top of the image
+- A title and description displayed above each image
-- Slide with the arrow to left or right
+- Navigation via left and right arrows
-- Slide with Dots under the slider
+- Slide control using dots below the slider
-- Move with arrow keys
+- Navigation through arrow keys
-- Infinite movement to left or right without duplicating items
+- Infinite looping without duplicating items
-- Autoplay
+- Autoplay functionality
-- Support custom width images
+- Support for custom image widths
-- Support custom height images
+- Support for custom image heights
-- All of the properties can be changed via an object passed to the constructor
+- Full customization of properties through an object passed to the constructor

-I gained practical skills and experience in dealing with DOM elements and their manipulation, events and web APIs.
-At first, I designed an algorithm to solve the project and provide its features.
-Then I used the Factorty Design Pattern to implement that.
-For styling, I used the SCSS and it's different capablities.
+Through this project, I gained practical experience in working with DOM elements, manipulating - them, handling events, and interacting with web APIs.
+Initially, I designed an algorithm to implement the required features, then used the Factory Design Pattern for the implementation.
+For styling, I leveraged SCSS and its various capabilities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>